nanjekyejoannah-zz/go_s3tests/README.md

 	go get -d ./...

-To list Buckets that you created using s3cmd on RGW or some other way.
+To create a Bucket that you can list using s3cmd or list-buckets-rgw.py in the RGW

-	go run main.go

-To create Buckets

         cd create
 	go run main.go
+        python list-buckets-rgw.py
+        (output should be: Bucket List: ['bkt1'])